-In 2009 it is a vital and integral part of the mainstream supply of Apples to our UK Supermarkets, where 80% of all Apples are sold, indeed no serious supplier can hope to succeeed without fully addressing the influence of the Global Market.
+Marketing is a vital and integral part of the mainstream supply of Apples to our UK Supermarkets, where 80% of all Apples are sold, indeed no serious supplier can hope to succeed without fully addressing the influence of the Global Market.

 I am not sure this is really Marketing, but in those far of halcyon days I remember well the 'Christmas Hampers' we received from George and Percy, full of nice things; George always included a case of two fresh Pineapples; funny how these things stick in the memory!